avrymi-asraf/Merge-video/README.md

 *   [X] `compute_homography`: Compute the homography matrix between two images.
 *   [X] `find_shift`: Find the shift between two images.
 *   [X] `visualize_matches`: visualize matches between two images.

+### stabilize.py
+*  [ ] `align_frames`: given two frames find the homography matrix between them and align the second frame to the.
+*  [ ] `stabilize`: Stabilize the rotation and y translation in video by align the y translation and rotation for every frame to the frevius frame.